Knowing Good Callers From Bad

 You Can’t Trade Security for Customer Experience

 But even as fraud accelerates, and businesses feel the need to keep criminals out, customer experience is more important than ever.
 The pandemic has changed customer habits in ways that are likely permanent, most notably an increase in remote interactions with digital properties and contact centers.
-This creates more opportunity for businesses to provide a remote experience that either builds customer loyalty, or sends customers off to a competitor.
+This creates more opportunities for businesses to provide a remote experience that either builds customer loyalty, or sends customers off to a competitor.

-So, in the search of heightened contact center security, it’s important not to increase customer friction.
+So, in the search of heightened contact center authentication and security, it’s important not to increase customer friction.
 The harder it is to authenticate themselves and resolve their issues, generally, the less happy customers will be.

 Security without friction might sound like a difficult challenge to solve, but it doesn’t have to be.
 The key is moving from a model that authenticates secret knowledge to a model that authenticates a user’s innate human attributes—in this case, their voice.

-Evaluating Voice Biometrics
+Evaluating Voice Biometric Authentication Solutions